Kayty24/Kayty24.github.io/readme.md

 - [x] Made pages responsive
 - [x] Created fauna page for ARCTIC HARE
 - [x] Created fauna page for KILLER WHALE
+- [x] Created animal merchandise page

 ## Learning curve and challenges

 - Learned how to use google fonts
 - Learned how to use images as bullets in lists
 - Familiarized with usage of border-radius CSS property
-- Familiarized with usage of CSS flexbox and grid
+- Familiarized with and implemented CSS flexbox and grid
+- Learned to do image rollover with CSS

 ## Resources